RobertAhlin/emx/README.md

 <img src="readmefiles/test-delete_sign-up_04.jpg" alt="Image example of a approved sign up list after deleted one sign up."><br>

 <details><summary>Events with an event date that passed today date.</summary>
-This is a small story on it self.
-Filtering out events on event_date prior to todays date didn't work at all first using this line of code:<br>
+This is a small story on itself.
+Filtering out events on event_date prior to today's date didn't work at all first using this line of code:<br>
 `{% if event.event_date >= today %}`<br>
 To test it I added this line to print the results to the browser:<br> `{{ event.event_date }} | {{ today }}`<br>
 in the browser it showed: "Nov.
 8, 2023 | 2023-11-09"<br>